FDA approves Alzheimer's drug that appears to modestly slow disease

 "The science speaks for itself," she says.
 "The science is telling us that lowering amyloid is leading to clinical benefit."

-But until Leqembi has full FDA approval, Medicare is unlikely to cover it.
+But until Leqembi has full FDA approval, Medicare is unlikely to cover it for many patients.
+The reason has to do with the earlier Alzheimer's drug, Aduhelm.

+After Aduhelm received accelerated approval in 2021, the Centers for Medicare and Medicaid Services ruled that Medicare would cover the drug only for patients enrolled in certain clinical trials.
+The agency said it was unwilling to offer wider coverage for an Alzheimer's drug that had not clearly shown it could preserve memory and thinking.

+The ruling applies not just to Aduhelm, but to all Alzheimer's drugs that target amyloid and have not received full FDA approval.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.